openconfig/attestz/README.md

 # TPM Enrollment and Attestation of Networking Devices for Device Owners <!-- omit from toc -->

+TPM (Trusted Platform Module) enrollment workflow is responsible for cryptographically verifying switches' TPM-rooted identities and provisioning devices with switch owner's attestation certificates.
+TPM attestation workflow ensures the integrity of networking devices throughout the entire boot process.
+The goal of this repository is to specify TPM enrollment and attestation workflow steps, design/APIs, and suggest a corresponding reference implementation of both switch and switch-owner sides of logic.

 ## Table of Contents <!-- omit from toc -->

 - [Terminology](#terminology)